Australian government under pressure to hold submarine tender after eyeing Japan deal

 "Obviously the impact would be negative in terms of workflow in Australian shipyards and it would make an already marginal enterprise more marginal," he said.

-Those losses would hit major employers such as the Williamstown Shipyard in the state of Victoria, owned by British defense contractor BAE Systems Plc (BAES.L), and the Forgacs shipyard in New South Wales, said Glenn Thompson, assistant national secretary of the powerful Australian Manufacturing Workers Union.
+Those losses would hit major employers such as the Williamstown Shipyard in the state of Victoria, owned by British defence contractor BAE Systems Plc, and the Forgacs shipyard in New South Wales, said Glenn Thompson, assistant national secretary of the powerful Australian Manufacturing Workers Union.

 Three South Australian senators from Abbott's party, Sean Edwards, Anne Ruston and David Fawcett, last month demanded an open tender, breaking with their party over the issue.
 The senators could not be reached for comment.